anhthi-ieig/curiculum-vitae/script.md

 # Education

-- Got a Profession Bachelor of Computer Technology from AeU University
+- Got a Bachelor's Degree from AeU University
-- Complete learning 6 courses in Udemy
+- Completed learning 6 Udemy courses related to advanced Javascript, ReactJS, NodeJS, Micro-frontends, and PWA
+- More than 8 Udemy courses related to AWS, Microservices, Docker, Kubernetes are in learning process

 # Goals and Expectations